JTdevelop/FastTime/README.md

 * Google Oauth 2.0

 ### List of aesthetic/cosmetic improvements that would improve FastTime
-* A GUI and Color Style Overhaul
+* A GUI and Color Style Update to Material Design guidelines.
 * A Graph representation of past fasts that can be filtered by timeline. e.g.(week, month, year)
 * Better Implementation of Material Design
 * More User Friendly Displays.